Rotting on the slimy thoroughfare

 - Pun-Based Title: "Rebel Rebel" sounds as if the same word is repeated twice, but it's actually meant as an order addressed to a rebel.
 The first "rebel" is a noun in that regard and the second a verb.

-- Rearrange the Song: In 2003, "Rebel Rebel" was remixed with "Never Get Old" from Reality and released as a single as "Rebel Never Gets Old"
+- In 2003, a re-recording of "Rebel Rebel" was mashed up with "Never Get Old" from Reality, with the result being released as a single as "Rebel Never Gets Old".

 - Sanity Slippage Song: "Candidate" could be considered this as it starts with the "candidate" propositioning the client and finishes with the same person claiming they can commit suicide together.
 His voice even starts off quite smooth and suave, becoming more high-pitched and rushed as the song progresses.

 - Sexy Packaging: The album cover shows a painting depicting a Bowie and two women, all of whom are depicted as dog/man hybrids.
-One provocative detail on the cover was a set of visible genitals on the dog half of Bowie, which was airbrushed out on some of the copies.
+One provocative detail on the cover was a set of visible genitals on the dog half of Bowie, which was airbrushed out on most releases prior to the 1990 remaster.

 - "Diamond Dogs" references Tod Browning's Freaks and Salvador Dalí:With your silicone hump and your ten inch stump